 As it was lunchtime, we had a moment of inspiration!
-The Cattle Market built between 1876-78 (A15), the best known and most distinctive of Fothergill’s Mansfield buildings is now an Italian Restaurant – Ciao Bella –so off we went to Nottingham Road for il menu del giorno (FYI the Pollo Sicilliana was first rate snap and very good value!).
+The Cattle Market built between 1876-78 (A15), the best known and most distinctive of Fothergill’s Mansfield buildings is now an Italian Restaurant – Ciao Bella – so we went to Nottingham Road for il menu del giorno.

 The toilets in the restaurant are upstairs, so you get to accend the spiral staircase in the turret.
-(I think the waitress thought I was a bit strange when I came back rather exited about this…) The Cattle Market stopped in 1987 (I can just about remember what the yard looked like before Water Meadows was built on the site).
+The Cattle Market stopped operating in 1987 (I can just about remember what the yard looked like before Water Meadows was built on the site).
 The building that is retained was the Market Keeper’s residence… this was the last job Fothergill did for the Improvement Commission.

 There is one more building on Nottingham Road, and again we had to look closely to find it.
 The Villa (A18) is described as being two storey with attic rooms and at first we were distracted by the gloomy gothic vicarage across from the disused church on Nottingham Road, but a closer look at the map sent me back over the road and we realised that the Fothergill villa was this much plainer house, converted first into a Ukrainian Institute then used as a Family Centre, there was a removal van outside, so it looks like it is now being used as flats.

-Finally, I decided to try to beat the rain and walk a little further out of town to find a pub that Fothergill had built for Mansfield Brewery (his Father in Law’s business) in 1876.
+Finally, I decided to walk a little further out of town to find a pub that Fothergill had built for Mansfield Brewery (his Father in Law’s business) in 1876.
 The Kings Arms (A13) is a rebuilding of the pub previously on the site demolished at the widening of Newgate Lane.
 Darren Turner presents overwhelming evidence that this is indeed a Fothergill building and looking at the details around the entrance, I would have to agree.